marianobilli/log/kubernetes/kubectl.md

 ```

 ### Scale a bunch of pods
+If you cannot use pod selector use the custom output and the grep to filter
 ```
 k get pod -o custom-columns="NAME:.metadata.name,image:.spec.containers[0].image,namespace:metadata.namespace,deployment:metadata.labels.app" -A | grep workspace | awk '{print $4,$3}' | xargs -L 1 bash -c 'kubectl scale deployment $0 --replicas 0 -n $1'
 ```